babarrett/mitosis-docs/mitosis-buildinstructions.md

 #### Top of the PCB - Attach the reverse polarity protection

-Solder a reverse polarity protection FET (SI2302) and a programming header onto top side of the board.
+Solder a reverse polarity protection FET (SI2302) onto the top side of the board.

 As there are 23 switches and 31 GPIOs on the wireless module, there is no need